Dr Sumeet Jain

 I have specific teaching interests in the areas of culture and mental health, mental health in low-income contexts, and mental health and well-being.

-I am Programme Director for the MSc, Global Mental Health and Society - more details here.
+I am founder and current Programme Director of the MSc, Global Mental Health and Society - more details here.
 I am Course Organizer for 'Critical approaches to social change and global mental health', a 20-credit post-graduate course.

-I contribute to teaching mental health content across the undergraduate (BSc) and post-graduate (MSW) Social Work programmes.
+I contribute to teaching mental health content across the undergraduate (BSc) and post-graduate (MSW) Social Work programmes and Mental Health Officers (MHO) PG programme.

-I undertake dissertation supervision for the following post-graduate programmes: Master of Social Work, MSc Global Mental Health and Society and MSc International Development.
+I undertake dissertation supervision for the following post-graduate programmes: Master of Social Work and MSc Global Mental Health and Society .

 Works within